Isuzu Reach: Design

-The Reach uses the Isuzu NPR's ladder chassis and also the three-litre 4JJ1-TC diesel engine used in the NPR Eco-Max.
-The body is a full walk-through design developed by Utilimaster, and offers the buyer the choice of swing-out rear doors or a roll-up unit.
-Both UPS and FedEx use the Reach for city delivery work.
-Two lengths are available on a single wheelbase, offering cargo volumes of either 540 or 630 cuft.
+The Reach used the Isuzu NPR's ladder chassis and also the three-litre 4JJ1-TC diesel engine as used in the NPR Eco-Max.
+The body is a full walk-through design developed by Utilimaster, and offered the buyer the choice of swing-out rear doors or a roll-up unit.
+Both UPS and FedEx used the Reach for city delivery work.
+Two lengths were available on a single wheelbase, offering cargo volumes of either 540 or 630 cuft.

 Aftermarket power-train company XL Hybrids announced a hybrid-electric version of the Reach in March 2015 for the Work Truck Show in Indianapolis, using their XL3 Hybrid Electric Drive System.